eitansuez/istio-mesh-expansion-example/README.md

 GATEWAY_IP=$(kubectl get svc -n istio-system istio-ingressgateway -ojsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-Open a browser and visit the BookInfo product page.
+Open a browser and visit the BookInfo product page (at /productpage).
 Verify that you can see ratings on the page.

 ```shell
 curl $GATEWAY_IP/productpage